 This is where I stayed!
 It’s hands down one of the cutest hostels I think I’ve ever stayed at.
 I mean, just look at that pupper modeling like it’s his day job.

 The hostel isn’t right in the center, but it’s kind of a nice midpoint between the waterfront and Portland Observatory and downtown.
 I slept in a 6-bed female dorm, and my roommates were awesome!
 We chatted about where to eat, the conference, and just travel in general.
 It was a pretty spacious room, and we had our own bathroom plus bathrooms in the hall and a nice sink area.
-Book now or compare sites here
+Book now

 This is where we had our conference, so I thought I’d add it as a bit of a mid-range option (still around $200+ a night).
 It’s very close to everything downtown and across the street from the Portland Museum of Art.
-Book now or compare sites here
+Book now

 I feel like if you want a luxury stay and you find an Autograph Collection hotel, stay there!
 All the hotels are independently owned and operated, so they remain unique, and often the designs fit the vibe of the city they’re in.
 I stayed at one in Kissimmee, and I’m still so obsessed with the decorations there.

 The Press Hotel is right in the middle of downtown, and I walked by it frequently visiting other places.
 Of course, peeking at photos, it’s easy to see how beautifully it’s decorated!
-Book now or compare sites here
+Book now

 I just switched to AT&T on my recent trip home since T-Mobile was crap abroad and I never seemed to get even semi-decent service stateside.
 I had plenty of service in Portland and never had an issue connecting to data.